4 Payment Facilities

 a) If there are insufficient cleared funds in your account to meet a direct debit payment, NAB may dishonour or pay the debit at its discretion.
 This may result in your account being overdrawn.
 If the debit is dishonoured, you may incur a Dishonour Fee, the amount and nature of which are detailed in NAB's brochure 'Business Banking Fees - A guide to fees and charges' available from NAB at any time.

-b) NAB does not have to notify you if a debit is dishonoured or otherwise not made.
+b) You must monitor your accounts to ensure that you have sufficient funds to meet your direct debit arrangements.
+NAB will not notify you if a debit is dishonoured or otherwise not made

 4.17 Multiple authorities